The Invisible Man Returns: Plot

-Sir Geoffrey Radcliffe (Vincent Price) is sentenced to death for the murder of his brother Michael, a crime he did not commit.
-Dr. Frank Griffin, the brother of the original invisible man injects the prisoner with an invisibility drug.
-As Radcliffe's execution nears, he suddenly vanishes from his cell.
-Detective Sampson (Cecil Kellaway) from Scotland Yard guesses the truth while Radcliffe searches for the real murderer before the drug causes him to go insane.
+Sir Geoffrey Radcliffe is sentenced to death for the murder of his brother Michael, a crime he did not commit.
+Geoffrey, his best friend Dr. Frank Griffin - the brother of the original invisible man - and Geoffrey's fiancée Helen form a plan to inject Geoffrey with the invisibility drug if his appeal fails, which it does.
+As Radcliffe's execution nears, he suddenly vanishes from his cell, just after Dr Griffin has visited him.
+When Detective Sampson from Scotland Yard hears the name Dr. Griffin, he recalls the invisible man case, and guesses the truth.

+Dr. Griffin has left clothes for Geoffrey at a pre-arranged place, and Helen hides him in a cottage in the woods.
+Radcliffe searches for the real murderer before the drug causes him to go insane, while Dr. Griffin continues searching for the antidote.
+At Geoffrey's request, Dr. Griffin promises to stop him from causing anyone harm if he shows signs of the madness that inflicted the original invisible man nine years earlier.

 The Radcliffe family owns a mining operation.
-The recently hired employee Willie Spears (Alan Napier) is suddenly promoted within the company, stirring Radcliffe's suspicions.
-After forcing Spears' car off the road, Spears is frightened into revealing that Richard Cobb (Sir Cedric Hardwicke), Radcliffe's cousin, is the murderer.
+The recently hired employee Willie Spears is suddenly promoted within the company, stirring Radcliffe's suspicions.
+After forcing Spears' car off the road, Spears is frightened into revealing that Richard Cobb, Radcliffe's cousin, is the murderer.
+Unfortunately, Dr. Griffin and Helen see signs that the drug is having an adverse effect on Radcliffe.
+They secretly drug him, to make him sleep, and when he wakes up it seems that the effect of the invisibility drug had been temporary.
+However, he has been faking and soon escapes, and goes after Cobb.
 After a confrontation, a chase scene ensues during which Radcliffe is struck by a bullet from Sampson.
 Cobb is fatally injured by falling from a coal wagon but confesses to the murder before he dies.

 Now cleared of all wrongdoing, Radcliffe, dying from blood loss and exposure, makes his way to Dr. Griffin.
 A number of Radcliffe's employees volunteer to donate blood to Radcliffe.
 The transfusion succeeds, making Radcliffe visible again, allowing the doctor to operate and save his life.